 Serving images directly via NGINX

-The images links in the html are stored without the installation directory:
+The images links in the html are stored like this:

 <a href="https://smallworkshop.co.uk" class="m-logo">